 We are a party to financial instruments with off-balance sheet risk in the normal course of business in order to meet the needs of our portfolio companies.
 Such instruments include commitments to extend credit and may involve, in varying degrees, elements of credit risk in excess of amounts recognized on our balance sheet.
 Prior to extending such credit, we attempt to limit our credit risk by conducting extensive due diligence, obtaining collateral where necessary and negotiating appropriate financial covenants.
-As of December 31, 2006, the Company had committed to make a total of approximately \$2 million of investments in various revolving senior secured loans, all of which was unfunded.
-As of December 31, 2006, the Company had committed to make a total of approximately \$667,000 of investments in a delayed draw senior secured loan.
+As of September 30, 2007 and December 31, 2006, we had committed to make a total of approximately \$4 million of investments in various revolving senior secured loans, of which approximately \$757,000 was funded as of September 30, 2007 and no amount was funded as of December 31, 2006.
+As of September 30, 2007 and December 31, 2006, we had committed to make a total of approximately \$517,000 and \$667,000, respectively, of investments in a delayed draw senior secured loan.